Malaucène

 Malaucène ([malosɛn]; Malaucena) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in southeastern France.

 Geography

 Malaucène is a typical provençal village located in Provence (South of France) at the foot of Mont Ventoux.

+Population

 Sights

 The village itself dates from the tenth century.
 It features Medieval, Gallic and Roman structures (even prehistoric vestiges).
 The best views are on top of the Calvaire located in the middle of the older part of town.

 Economy

 There is an outside market every Wednesday morning.
 Local merchants sell olives, salamis, potteries, handicrafts, clothes, etc. Malaucène has several restaurants, cafés, and wineries.
 Several places exhibit local artists, especially painters.